Skip to main content

 Projects

-National Forests In Texas Current and Recent Projects
+National Forests and Grasslands in Texas Projects

 The purpose of the project is to provide improved safety areas around critical infrastructure and to allow point source protection of that infrastructure in the event of a wildfire.